FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 # Event Delegation

 Bonus!
-Using the event delegation approach can also be beneficial for code performance when you can attach an event to a single parent element instead of many lower-level ones.
+Using the event delegation approach can also be beneficial for code performance as it allows you to attach an event to a single parent element instead of many lower-level ones.

 ---